|Birth: ||Jan. 3, 1847|

 16. Annie DRUCKENMILLER; married Allen SNYDER.

-Joel David Druckenmiller came as a condidate from Concordia Seminary in St. Louis, MO The Rev. Johannes Huegli, pastor of Trinity in Detroit and President of the Northern District of the LCMS (Lutheran Church - Missouri Synod) proposed that Candidate J. D. Druckenmiller be called as pastor to help Rev. Joseph Bohn serve the Lutheran congregations in Northern Michigan.
+Joel Desch Druckenmiller came as a condidate from Concordia Seminary in St. Louis, MO The Rev. Johannes Huegli, pastor of Trinity in Detroit and President of the Northern District of the LCMS (Lutheran Church - Missouri Synod) proposed that Candidate J. D. Druckenmiller be called as pastor to help Rev. Joseph Bohn serve the Lutheran congregations in Northern Michigan.

 Rev. Joel was first housed in the Friedrich Christian HORN home (my g-g-grandfather) on First Street in Rogers City, as was the first Lutheran Pastor to Presque Isle County, Rev. Josef Antonius Bohn.
 In 1876, Friedrich Horn moved into the country in Rogers Township on his 80 acre farm and living in the Horn home on Erie Street were son Robert Horn and his wife, Mathilde (Wenzel) and their son, Paul Horn, born 1876.
 The Horns provided room and board with no payment expected.